 Here, vendors from across the country are sharing the very best of the latest wedding trends.

 Sculptural floral installations are the new centerpieces.

 Floral installations became the hot new centerpiece design in 2018, and we’ll see a continuation of this unique wedding idea in 2019.
 LauraJean of LauraJean Floral & Event Design in Cambridge, Massachusetts, says that designers will be creating instillations to sit on the reception table instead of hanging them from above.
-“Floral installations are still really popular for 2019, but the trend will bring more unique sculptural installations on the table.”
+“Floral installations are still really popular, but the trend will bring more unique sculptural installations on the table.”